galvinlibrary/islandora/README.md

 ### ETDs

-1. Run Addproquest.xsl against XML file from Proquest (packaged in zip file). *This XML should be renamed/* proquest.xml.
+1. Run Addproquest.xsl against XML file from Proquest (packaged in zip file). *This XML should be renamed proquest.xml.*
 This adds Proquest subject headings to dublin_core.xml (from DSpace).
 2. Run dc_to_mods_ir.xml against dublin_core.xml.
 This transforms Dublin Core to MODS.
 3. Run mods_iitmetadata_combine.xsl against newly created MODS XML (from step 2).
 This adds iit_metadata.xml fields to MODS file.